spenserblack/repofetch/CONTRIBUTING.md

 ### Initializing your repository

 This will install dependencies and also set up git to run code quality checks when you attempt to make a commit.
+If you are using a codespace, this should run automatically.

 ```bash
 bundle install